 Finding your carb limit is far from being a necessity or a must when doing keto, but some people enjoy the additional flexibility that it gives them – for example, knowing that on workout days you might be able to go up to 40 or 45 g net carbs without any adverse effects, can help with meal planning, and allow you to make choices that otherwise would be out of range.

-We recommend experimenting with your carb limit only once you’re fat-adapted, i.e. after spending 2-3 months on keto, in order to limit the negative side effects, and also in order to be able to go back to ketosis quickly afterward.
+We recommend experimenting with your carb limit only once you’re fat-adapted, such as after spending two to three months on keto, in order to limit the negative side effects, and also in order to be able to go back to ketosis quickly afterward.

 Once you reach your carb limit, you should be prepared to deal with some increased hunger, water retention and other eventual side effects, and you need to make sure that you can handle it, both physically and psychologically.